Man dies after competing in California taco-eating contest

 The Associated Press

-FRESNO, Calif. - A man in California died shortly after competing in a taco-eating contest at a minor league baseball game, authorities said Wednesday.
+FRESNO, Calif. - A man died shortly after competing in a taco-eating contest at a minor league baseball game in California, authorities said Wednesday.

 Dana Hutchings, 41, of Fresno, died Tuesday night shortly after arriving at a hospital, Fresno Sheriff spokesman Tony Botti said.

-Note: This story has corrected the name of the TV station to KFSN-TV.